-Yes, although the extent of it I will never know, of course.
+Yes, although the extent of it I will never know, because I don't ask and it doesn't matter.
 There is definitely that idea that vegans are weird and difficult.
 People can hardly say the word “vegan” without making it sound like a strange disease.
 Still, I’m surprised to find that most people—even the critics—are quite interested in veganism, and since I love to debate and explain stuff, it all works out in the end.

 Do you miss eating meat?

 Do I sometimes miss ordering a Big Mac at McDonalds?
 Or my husband’s rib-eye dinners?
 Heck yeah!
 But no, I don’t miss meat in general.
 Definitely not the sad supermarket chicken, the low-grade beef, the tasteless pork chops, or the lord-knows-whats-innit sausages.
 That’s the whole reason I became vegan in the first place: I didn’t enjoy most types of meat and I didn’t think it was good for me.

 Of course not!
 Is a pound of dried beans more expensive than a pound of meat?
 No, exactly.
 Fresh produce doesn’t have to be expensive either, as long as you eat seasonal as much as possible and focus on nutrition rather than just preference; if I’d eat fresh berries in the middle of the winter every day, it could get expensive.
 But I eat a wide variety of fruits and veggies, including things I avoided before, like cauliflower and broccoli.
 It’s all about finding recipes that fit your taste.
 Then again, I’ve become pickier when it comes to food quality, so I definitely haven’t saved a lot of money, either.